SynthesisLab/grape/README.md

 It has the following features:

-- ``grape-compile``: produce a grammar from a basic DSL
+- ``grape-compile``: produce a grammar from a basic DSL with size or/and depth constraints
+- ``grape-convert``: convert a grammar into another format
+- ``grape-count``: count the number of programs in a grammar up to a specific size
 - ``grape-prune``: produce a pruned grammar by removing redundant programs
-- ``grape-count``: count the number of programs in a grammar up to a specific size
+- ``grape-specialize``: specialize a generic grammar to a specific type request
-- ``grape-convert``: convert a grammar into another format

 planned: